 5. Implementing a “Use it or Lose it” Vacation Policy

 California law prohibits a “use it or lose it” vacation policy.
 An employee’s accrued vacation is a form of wages and cannot be taken away.
 When an employee is terminated or quits, any and all unused but accrued vacation must be paid out at the current rate of salary.
+Because of this, keeping track of the federal holidays can be important if you don’t want to get sued.
+This list of federal holidays in 2020 could help you avoid a lawsuit.

 Employers are allowed, however, to place a reasonable cap on the amount of vacation time that may be accrued.
 While “reasonable” is open to interpretation, it is not unusual for an employer to cap it at one and half to two times the annual accrual.